JonathanCortez/UnrealEngineNewFeatures/README.md

   ### Ramp
     - Not all interpolation are yet implemented.
     - Sometimes Ramp graph doesnt resize properly.
+    - Callback not implemented.
+    - Needs more testing.

   ### Collapisble
     - Folder does not yet update properly on dynamic updates of other widgets.